 EK: No, not yet.

 Let me say one direction because the styles were somewhat personal.

 students that I am speaking about were still quite young.

-very hard to say except for the serial direction.
-That general
+hard to say except for the serial direction.
+That general direction was very,

 became disenchanted with twelve-tone music.